Apple's Strategy Analysis

 To design and develop the best products and services in the world, creating a culture of collaboration and innovation that enriches customers' lives.

-Where Apple Inc. Plays Strategically
+Where Apple Plays Strategically

 Apple competes globally in the premium consumer electronics, personal computing, and digital services markets, targeting a wide range of users through direct and indirect channels.